DiegoGarciaCarrasco/flixster/README.md

 <!--
 The following **bonus** features can be implemented:
-- [x] Run your app on a real device.
+- [x] Run your app on an actual device.
-- [ ] User can view the app on various device sizes and orientations.
+- [ ] Users can view the app on various device sizes and orientations.
 -->

 ### App Walkthrough GIF